The Basics Of Roofing Contractors Insurance

 What Should Insurance for Roofers Consist of?

-General liability insurance is the first piece to include in your roofing insurance package.
-General liability insurance typically includes coverage for:
+General liability insurance (i.e. roofing liability insurance or roofers liability insurance) is the first piece to include in your roofing insurance package.
+A general liability insurance policy typically includes coverage for:

-- Third-party bodily injury: If the homeowner walks outside to check your work and tools or equipment slide off the roof and injure the homeowner, your roofing company will be held liable for payment for their injuries.
+- Third-party bodily injury: If the homeowner walks outside to check your work and tools or equipment slide off the roof and injure the homeowner, your roofing company will be held liable for paying the medical bills for their injuries.
 General liability coverage will cover the legal costs and if necessary, any awards of damage up to the policy limit.

 - Medical Payments: Typically associated with bodily injury, this coverage will cover medical expenses associated with the injury, regardless of who’s at fault.
 It’s often referred to as a goodwill gesture to help avoid lawsuits.

-- Property Damage: If you tarp a roof but wind lifts it off and a leak develops that causes interior property damage, general liability insurance covers that claim.
+- Property Damage: If you tarp a roof but wind lifts it off and a leak develops that causes interior property damage to a customer's home, your insurance company will help cover that claim.
 If a ladder falls and damages a car parked in the driveway or breaks a window, your general liability coverage would protect you.

 - Personal Injury: Let’s say you fail to supervise your contractors as they’re completing a roofing contract.
 The homeowner calls you to the property to point out that the job was completed insufficiently.
 General liability will help pay for the costs to redo the roof or pay another contractor to complete the job.

-As you can see, general liability insurance is an important part of a roofers insurance package and goes a long way to provide the necessary protection your business needs.
+As you can see, general liability insurance is an important part of roofing insurance coverage and goes a long way to provide the necessary protection your business needs.